ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/js/js_step_3.md

 The render function will create an instance of our `TodoApp` component and patch it into the DOM.
 React's `renderComponent` method will handle this for us.
 It takes a React component as first parameter and a target DOM node as a second parameter.
-As previously mentioned, any successive call to `renderComponent` will only patch the diff into that DOM node.
+As previously mentioned, any successive call to `renderComponent` will only patch the difference into that DOM node.

     function render() {
       React.renderComponent(